jinyoung17/PatchSelect/README.md

 # PatchSelect

 Official PyTorch implementation of PatchSelect for patch-based text-driven image editing.
+Pretrained components such as CLIP, DINO, and Stable Diffusion are treated as frozen external backbones and are therefore not included in this repository.

 ## Editing Instances